Carleton Policies Against Sexual Misconduct

 “Another student followed me around campus for weeks.
 Some of my friends said he pressed them for details about my schedule.
 He called me at two in the morning several nights in a row and wrote me notes commenting on how attractive he found me.
 Once, on the Goodhue bridge, he blocked my way and I could not get by him until someone else came along.
 Despite my refusals to join him for dinner and my repeated pleadings for him to leave me alone, he continues to pursue me.”

 These “persistent attempts” to contact and follow another student may constitute stalking under our Policies Against Sexual Harassment.
 If someone is persistently making you uncomfortable, seek support.
-You may contact anyone on the Sexual Misconduct Support Team, or you may choose to talk with your RA or Hall Director if this other individual lives in your same dorm or house.
+You may contact anyone on the Sexual Misconduct Support Team, or you may choose to talk with your RA or Area Director if this other individual lives in your same dorm or house.
 These people can talk with you about the options for intervening in this pattern of troubling behavior.
 If the behavior continues, you may wish to file a complaint of sexual misconduct.

 One of the women on the first floor of my dorm pasted provocative pictures of naked man and women all over her door.
 Her room is next to mine—I can’t just avoid her door or pretend the pictures don’t bother me.
 She teases me because I am obviously uncomfortable with this.
 It makes me really angry.”

 The pictures posted on this dorm door appear to be “creating an intimidating, hostile, or offensive” environment for the student speaking.
-You may wish to talk with your RA or Hall Director about concerns similar to this—they can facilitate solutions within the residential community.
+You may wish to talk with your RA or Area Director about concerns similar to this—they can facilitate solutions within the residential community.
 You may also consult with any member of the Sexual Misconduct Support Team.

 One of my profs commented on my involvement with sexual assault issues on campus.
 He asked me if my interests inhibited my sexual experiences with men.
 He asked me if I was lonely at night.
 This makes me feel uncomfortable.
 I no longer meet with him in his office.”